HotZoe/gkide/README.md

-# snail
+# GKIDE
-Snail is a elegant and sophisticated editor for programmers.
+GKIDE is an elegant and sophisticated code editor based on vim/nvim.